 Does Your Credit Card Give You Secret Travel Insurance?

 Traveling comes with risks.
 Your flight could be delayed for mechanical reasons, inclement weather could ground every flight at the airport, and your hotel could shut down due to a hurricane.
 How many times have you opted out of spending a few bucks on travel insurance, sure you won't need it?
 Sadly, sometimes you will.
+Note: Citi is a partner of Brad's Deals.

 We all hope we never have to use travel insurance, but the reality is: things happen.
 The good news?
 Even if you didn't opt to buy insurance on your flight, you might already be covered by your credit card!
 We put together a handy guide to what's covered, what's not, and what little-known benefits might already be lurking in your wallet.